When to Replace Climbing Shoes?

 If you are climbing less than twice a week with a pair of durable climbing shoes, then expect to see your shoes to make it to their 1st birthday or even longer, depending on how often you are wrestling with rocks.

 Of course, if you are a Gumby scraping your feet on every hold (no judgment – we have all been there) then you will certainly wear through your rubber faster than a laser-precision pro.

 That said, even with a quality pair of shoes, early retirements can happen due to other issues like broken closure system, rips in the upper or delamination of the outsole.

 Whatever the reason, in this article we will share with you a few tips on how to get the most out of your shoes, and what to watch out for as your climbing shoes start to age.

-The Wear of Rubber
+The Wear Of Rubber

-Typically, the limiting factor on the life span of a climbing shoe is its rubber.
-Unless you’ve got a pair of edgeless shoes (we’ll get to those later), straight out of the box, climbing shoe will have a nice crisp edge on the toe.
+Typically, the limiting factor on the lifespan of a climbing shoe is the rubber.
+Unless you’ve got a pair of no edge climbing shoes (we’ll get to those later), straight out of the box, climbing kicks will have a nice sharp edge on the toe.